 If a Fund invests primarily in bonds and other fixed-income securities, the biggest influence on the Fund's value will be changes in the general level of interest rates.
 If interest rates fall, the value of the Fund's units will tend to rise.
 If interest rates rise, the value of the Fund's units will tend to fall.
-Shortterm interest rates can have a different influence on a Fund's value than long-term interest rates.
-If a Fund invests primarily in bonds and other fixedincome securities with longer-term maturities, the biggest influence on the Fund's value will be changes in the general level of long-term interest rates.
-If a Fund invests primarily in bonds and other fixedincome securities with shorter-term maturities, the biggest influence on the Fund's value will be changes in the general level of shorter-term interest rates.
+Short-term interest rates can have a different influence on a Fund's value than long-term interest rates.
+If a Fund invests primarily in bonds and other fixed-income securities with longer-term maturities, the biggest influence on the Fund's value will be changes in the general level of long-term interest rates.
+If a Fund invests primarily in bonds and other fixed-income securities primarily in bonds and other fixed-income securities with shorter-term maturities, the biggest influence on the Fund's value will be changes in the general level of long-term interest rates.
+If a Fund invests primarily in bonds and other fixed-income securities with shorter-term maturities, the biggest influence on the Fund's value will be changes in the general level of shorter-term interest rates.